-After searching the web and mailing lists, it seems that there is very little information on how to setup Nutch using the Hadoop (formerly NDFS) distributed file system (HDFS) and MapReduce.
+By default, out of the box, Nutch runs in a single process on one machine.
+This may suit you fine if you have a small site to crawl and index, but most people choose Nutch because of its capability to run on a Hadoop cluster.
+This gives you the benefit of a distributed file system (HDFS) and MapReduce processing style.
 The purpose of this tutorial is to provide a step-by-step method to get Nutch running with Hadoop file system on multiple machines, including being able to both index (crawl) and search across multiple machines.